Hypertrophic Obstructive Cardiomyopathy (HOCM)

 Many of those with HOCM do not experience symptoms, and their disease may go undiagnosed for years.
 Symptoms can be mild, allowing those affected to lead normal, healthy lives.
 However, for some with HOCM, symptoms may be more noticeable and include:

-- Shortness of breath
+• Shortness of breath

-- Chest pain
+• Chest pain

-- Fainting (syncope)
+• Fainting (syncope)

-- A rapid heart rate
+• A rapid heart rate

-- Heart fluttering (heart murmur)
+• Heart fluttering (heart murmur)

 These symptoms are often triggered or worsened by physical activity.
+It is important to seek treatment to manage symptoms and avoid sudden death.

 Have Inquiries About Our Services?

-How is Hypertrophic Obstructive Cardiomyopathy Treated?
+How is Obstructive HCM Treated?

 To determine the right course of treatment for HOCM, Dr. Beshai will perform an electrocardiography (ECG) test to visualize the electrical signals and their strength.
 Because symptoms of HOCM are often triggered by physical activity, Dr. Beshai may also suggest a stress test to monitor how the heart responds to work.
 Once the HOCM murmur is detected, Dr. Beshai will suggest the proper form of treatment.